Western Sufism: The Legacy of Inayat Khan

-The scion of a family of Indian mystics and musicians of Central Asian origin, Inayat Khan was trained and authorized in the Chishti, Suhrawardi, Qadiri, and Naqshbandi lineages of Sufism.
+The scion of a family of Indian mystics and musicians of Central Asian origin, Inayat Khan, was trained and authorized in the Chishti, Suhrawardi, Qadiri, and Naqshbandi orders of Sufism.
 The Chishti order had for centuries engaged with Hindu spiritual traditions, thus exemplifying a broader Indian cultural phenomenon popularly known as ganga-jamni tahzib.
 In a similar fashion, Inayat Khan saw his mission as the spiritual unification of the Abrahamic (Jewish, Christian and Islamic) and Vedic traditions of monotheism.
 To this end, at the request of his students, he founded The Sufi Order in London in 1918 and The Sufi Movement in Geneva in 1923.
 At the time of his death in India in 1927, Sufi centers had been established in the United States, England, France, the Netherlands, Germany, Sweden, and Switzerland.

 Following the death of Inayat Khan, his brother Maheboob Khan was elected to lead his movement.
 On the latter's death in 1948, their cousin Mohammed Ali Khan was elected leader.
 Inayat Khan's eldest son and Sajjadanishin Vilayat Inayat Khan deferred to Mohammed Ali Khan, but subsequently assumed his father's mantle in 1956.
 His lineage, traced via his elder sister Noor Inayat Khan (d.
 1944) and now represented by his eldest son and successor Zia Inayat-Khan, is known today as the Inayatiyya.

 Mohammed Ali Khan (d.
 1958) designated Maheboob Khan's son Mahmood Khan (1927-) as his successor, but the latter stood down in deference to his uncle Musharaff Khan.
 Following Musharaff Khan's death in 1967, the Sufi Movement was led in turns by Fazal Inayat Khan (d.
 1990) and Hidayat Inayat Khan (d.
 2016).
 The current Representative General of the Sufi Movement is Nawab Pasnak.
 In 2021, students of Mahmood Khan established the International Sufi Centre 1923 as an alternative structure for members of the Sufi Movement.

 Fazal left the Sufi Movement in 1988 and founded a new organization named The Sufi Way.
 Its current leader is Elias Amidon.

 Sufism Reoriented

 Rabia Martin (d.
 1947), who served as the North American representative of the Sufi Movement in Inayat Khan's lifetime, broke away when Maheboob Khan assumed leadership.
 Another disciple of Inayat Khan, Samuel Lewis (Sufi Ahmed Murad Chisti, d.
 1971), left with her, but subsequently broke from her when she affiliated herself with Meher Baba.
 Rabia Martin's successor Ivy Duce went on to found an organization under the leadership of Meher Baba named Sufism Reoriented.
 The Sufism Reoriented Sanctuary is located in Walnut Creek, California.
+Ivy Duce also founded The Meher School in 1975 in Walnut Creek.
+Sufism Reoriented has two other centers, in Washington DC and Myrtle Beach, South Carolina.